-- Verify the HART address of the transmitter, or poll HART addresses 1-15. - Ensure that you have specified the correct port on your PC. - Check the wiring between the PC and the transmitter. - Increase or decrease resistance. - Ensure that there is no conflict with another HART master.
+- Verify the HART address of the transmitter, or poll HART addresses 1-15. - Ensure that you have specified the correct port on your PC. - Check the wiring between the PC and the transmitter. - Ensure that the mA output is powered. - Increase or decrease resistance. - Ensure that there is no conflict with another HART master.
 If any other host (DCS or PLC) is connected to the mA Output, temporarily disconnect the DCS or PLC wiring.